SkylineCommunications/dataminer-docs/connector-help/connector_help/Elemental_Live.md

 # Elemental Live

-This driver polls information from an **Elemental Live** server, namely the status of streamed live events and of the encoding of live events.
-The driver also enables the user to create new output streams on the server.
+This connector polls information from an **Elemental Live** server, namely the status of streamed live events and of the encoding of live events.
+The connector also enables the user to create new output streams on the server.

 An **Elemental Live** system can stream multiple video outputs through the following three input types: HD-SDI, IP or local files.

 ## About

-The driver retrieves the following information from an **Elemental Live** system:
+The connector retrieves the following information from an **Elemental Live** system:

 - On-going live events
 - Physical inputs